meziantou/Meziantou.AspNetCore.BundleTagHelpers/README.md

 *Note: This goal of this project is not to minify files, but only to generate the `script` and link `tags`.
 The BundleMinifier extension does generate min files.*

+The code in the directory `BundlerMinifier` comes from the [BundlerMinifier repo](https://github.com/madskristensen/BundlerMinifier), so the file is interpretted as the extension does.

 # How to use

 - Install NuGet package `Meziantou.AspNetCore.BundleTagHelpers`